 And a lot of people said – no one else does what you do.

 So we need someone special for this role as Coordinator.
-Please excuse the back patting, but we believe our supporters, collaborators and trainees can offer a better insight into what we do, and our strengths, than any job description.
-Also, please don’t let the formal job description overwhelm you, please read to the bottom.
+Please excuse the indulgent testimonies, but we believe our supporters, collaborators and trainees can offer a better insight into what we do, and our niche in the movement, than any job description.
+Also, please don’t let the formal job description overwhelm you – we know it is a big ask, please read to the bottom.
 We are particularly keen to encourage applications from diverse backgrounds.
-Our outgoing coordinator, Nicola Paris, is taking extended leave for health reasons but will re-engage to provide mentoring in future.
+Our outgoing coordinator, Nicola Paris, is taking extended leave for health reasons but will provide mentoring.